dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 replace the data service, so that it uses artifact to make these calls ?
 We might be able to avoid syncing the whole repo down, and instead, we make calls on demand with the client ? or do the sync, but high prioritize the queries directly made, so that responsiveness is improved.

+read each file in the librechat-data-provider package and check that they all use the data-service. read each file in the client/src/data-provider and see if this is the insertion point ?

+or, we could skip the syntax highlighting, and just move on with our own stuff ? or just copy how they do syntax highlighting and chat display ?